 Background

 Chapter 2.70 of the Shoreline Municipal Code directs that a City Council Salary Commission be established every four years to review, establish, and potentially adjust the salaries and benefits for Shoreline elected officials (the Mayor, Deputy Mayor, and City Councilmembers).
 As an alternative to a city council adopting its own salary rates from time to time, state law (RCW 35.21.015) authorizes a city council to establish an independent salary commission, which is authorized to set the salaries and benefits of the council.
-The Shoreline City Council Salary Commission was last established in 2022 and will be reestablished in 2026.
+The Shoreline City Council Salary Commission was last established in 2022 and has been reestablished this year.

 Current City Council Salaries and Benefits